Do’s and Don’t of Dealing with Surface Roots

 If you have areas in your lawn that are being invaded by tree roots, follow these recommendations:

-DON’T add soil: If a tree is seeking oxygen in soil for it’s survival, adding soil on top of roots is counterproductive.
-Trees are growing these roots to survive, so it’s important to not do anything detrimental to these roots or you will end up seeing significant stress to the tree and could even cause a premature death for it.
-Adding soil will suffocate roots and they will begin to rot and also will stimulate an advantageous root system growing and girdling the tree.
+If a tree is seeking oxygen in soil for it’s survival, adding soil on top of roots is counterproductive.
+Trees are growing these roots to survive, so it’s important to not do anything detrimental to these roots.
+Doing otherwise will end up causing significant stress to the tree, and could even cause a premature death.
+Adding soil will only suffocate roots.
+They will begin to rot and also will stimulate a root system growing and girdling the tree.

-DON’T cut roots: If you cut roots off not only are you reducing the tree’s ability to get its needed oxygen, water, and nutrients, but you are introducing an injury at your cut point that will attract fungi that will begin the rotting process of the root system.
+If you cut roots off you are reducing the tree’s ability to get its needed oxygen, water, and nutrients.
+Additionally, you are introducing an injury at your cut point that will attract the fungi.
+When you do that, these fungi begin to rot the root itself.
 Remember, the root you’re removing is the beginning of the line in a very long section of smaller, fibrous roots.
 You’re actually removing a lot more of the root system than you may think.

 If managing tree roots in your lawn seems a task you don’t want to attempt or need help accomplishing this, we would welcome the opportunity to give you a free consultation.
 We can discuss the options available and come up with a solution that is best.